EOC-patho/PGPT/README.md

-# Patho-GPT: the Pathologic Generative Pretrained Transformers
+# PGPT: the Pathologic Generative Pretrained Transformers
 ## **Overview**
-This is the primary repository for reproducing the Patho-GPT framework, a self-supervised deep learning model designed for analyzing histopathological whole slide images (WSIs).
-Patho-GPT supports tasks such as feature extraction, tile-level and slide-level predictions, and survival outcome analysis.
+This is the primary repository for reproducing the PGPT framework, a self-supervised deep learning model designed for analyzing histopathological whole slide images (WSIs).
+PGPT supports tasks such as feature extraction, tile-level and slide-level predictions, and survival outcome analysis.
 The model utilizes a generative self-supervised learning approach, integrating attention-based mechanisms to provide interpretable predictions.
 ## **Installation**
 1. Install dependencies: